 The Non-Western Perspective is a graduation requirement and may be fulfilled by classes from Foundations and Skills or Perspectives.
 APPROVED courses selected from COMMUNICATION ARTS, ECONOMICS, EDUCATION, HISTORY, MATHEMATICS, MUSIC, POLITICS, RELIGION, SOCIOLOGY, SPANISH, THEATRE ARTS

 B.A.E., B.B.A.
-Evening Degree Program
+Degrees B.S.N.
+Degree (RN-B.S.N. major only)

 Foundations and Skills (25 semester hours maximum)